Dimensional/steamarchiver_python/README.md

 - ``steam_websocket_mitm.py`` is an mitmproxy script to inspect Steam's WebSockets network traffic.
 This is only really useful for debugging.
 - ``login.py`` runs an interactive login for testing purposes.
-- - **This script does not need to be run directly to set up a Steam session.**
+- - **This script does not need to be run directly for downloading purposes.**
 - ``chunkstore.py`` loads a .csd/.csm and lists the depot ID, encryption, and number of chunks without unpacking anything.